Overview of the JWST Advanced Deep Extragalactic Survey (JADES)

 Our observations of the GOODS-S portion of this mosaic (observations 25--30 of program 1180) were affected by two short circuits in the NIRSpec MSA, similar to those described in the previous section.
 Some configurations did not use these columns of the MSA and therefore did not have the glow.
 The NIRCam coordinated parallel imaging data was unaffected in most cases, but the first half of observations 25 and 30 suffer from a short so bright that the illumination even reached NIRCam, as described in \S~\ref{sec:ncliens}.

 Only 4 of the 12 target sets were successfully observed without a bright short glow, and even in these cases there is some persistence that affects the prism exposure in a small portion of the image.
 These are MSA configurations 2, 4, 6, and 10, which are the second half of observations 25, 26, 27, and 29, respectively.
-For a 5th target set (configuration 5, the first half of observation 26), the grating exposures are unaffected, but the prism exposures were flooded by the short.
-We plan to complete this 5th set with a return in October 2023.
+For a 5th target set (configuration 5, the first half of observation 26), the grating exposures are unaffected but the prism exposures were flooded by the short.
+These were re-observed in October 2023, completing this configuration.

 One of the target sets was not observed due to an unrelated telescope issue (configuration 12, second half of observation 30).
-As the first half of observation 30 was badly affected by shorts, we will perform a complete repeat of this pointing in October 2023 at the original position angle, but with the same target selection as Medium/JWST.
+As the first half of observation 30 was badly affected by shorts, we performed a complete repeat of this pointing as observation 136 in October 2023 at the original position angle, but with the same target selection as Medium/JWST.
 We allowed a small translation from the original mosaic to optimize the MSA for high-priority targets.

 The other 5 target sets were re-observed on January 27 \& 28, 2023, without new NIRCam parallels.
 Because the new position angle was already going to require a complete re-plan, we opted to collect the 5 single-nod designs into two pointings with smaller dithers, akin to the Medium/JWST program.
 Observation 134 has two sub-pointings; observation 135 has three.
-For these, we use the same NIRCam-based target selection that was used for the first Medium/JWST observation in GOODS-S.
+For these, we use the same NIRCam-based target selection that was used for the observation 1 of Medium/JWST in GOODS-S.